 Heather Corcoran is a designer and a writer.
-She makes books, maps, and posters.
+She makes books, posters, and maps.
 Many of her personal essays involve looking closely at a place.

 First Deployment is a visual essay about San Diego in 1972.

-Always, briefly reflects on the new view after a relocation during adolescence.
+Always, briefly reflects on a relocation during adolescence.

-Notes for an essay about living in Chicago describes a friendship in a design studio.
+Notes for an essay about living in Chicago describes a friendship inside of a design studio.

-Reading Time catalogs some typographic approaches to literature and time.
+Reading Time catalogs typographic approaches to literature and time.

 Six Conversations is a close reading of dialogue in short stories by contemporary women.